robmak3/BasicHeroLayout/README.md

 A live demo can be viewed at [rmak.net](https://rmak.net).

-The layout uses HTML and CSS, as well as javascript to allow the buttons to control the content.
+The layout uses HTML and CSS, as well as javascript to allow the buttons to control the content, all in the same file.

+Before using, be sure to change the background image under the css style.

 The copyright notice in the footer may be commented out using <!-- and -->, but must remain on the page.